-- Place yeast, sugar and milk into your mixer (I, of course, use my Bosch) with a dough hook, and sit for 5-10 mins to activate the yeast.
+- Place yeast, sugar and milk into your mixer and proof yeast 5-10 mins

-- Sprinkle remaining 2 1/2 C flour over the mixture, but do not stir it in, this will keep the dough from getting crusty.
-Place the cover on the bowl so it stays moist.
-Let it rise for 90 minutes.
+- Sprinkle remaining 2 1/2 C flour over the mixture, to keep the dough from getting crusty. cover the bowl and let rise 90 mins

-- Roll each chunk into an ball and let it rise (covered loosely with plastic wrap) for 90 minutes.
+- squeeze each chunk into an ball and let it rise for 90 minutes.

-- Cook in your waffle iron for about 4 mins at 360 degrees (see notes below about waffle irons and temp)
+- Cook in a waffle iron for about 4 mins at 360 degrees (see note for regular waffle iron)

 - Give each waffle a few minutes to cool slightly before eating. that sugar melted on the outside is HOT!!!!
 I serve mine with fresh whipped cream and strawberries, but they are also good stuffed with dark chocolate, or served with with bananas, blue berries, nutella, cookie butter, ice cream, or plain with some powdered sugar!

-Stove top temperate range from 200 - 500, so I went just above the middle, trying to achieve 360.
+Stove top waffle iron - Stove top temperates range from 200 - 500, so I went just above the middle, trying to achieve 360.
 I found mine cooked best 1 1/2 min on the first side (where the side was already hot) and then 2 1/2 on the other side (started cooler).
 OR I would put the dough in and immediately flip, cook 2 mins, flip again and cook another 2 mins.

 Traditional home waffle irons - because they tend to be so hot they will burn the sugar without some tweaking - when they are at full heat put the waffle dough ball in the iron, leave for 1 min, then turn off the waffle iron for the last 3.
 Then plug it back and and bring back to full heat for the next batch.